benjavalero/replacer/technical-design.md

 ### Date Finders

-The sub-package `date` includes replacement finders related with dates.
+The sub-package `date` includes a finder related with dates with several subtypes:

-- **LeadingZeroFinder**.
-Find long dates starting with zero, e.g. `02 de septiembre de 2019`
+- Find long dates starting with zero, e.g. `02 de septiembre de 2019`
-- **UppercaseMonthFinder**.
-Find dates with the month in uppercase, e.g. `2 de Septiembre de 2019`
+- Find dates with the month in uppercase, e.g. `2 de Septiembre de 2019` or `desde Septiembre de 2019`
-- **UppercaseMonthWithoutDayFinder**.
-Find months in uppercase without day and after a common preposition, e.g. `desde Septiembre de 2019`
+- Find dates with the year containing dot, e.g. `2 de septiembre de 2.010`

+Regarding performance, it is worth to find potential matches with only one regex and then check if the found dates are to be corrected and how.

 *Note*: For the moment, these finders only work for Spanish language.